splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_external_integration.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_aws_external_integration"
+page_title: "Splunk Observability: signalfx_aws_external_integration"
 sidebar_current: "docs-signalfx-resource-aws-external-integration"
 description: |-
-  Allows Terraform to create and manage SignalFx AWS External ID Integrations
+  Allows Terraform to create and manage Splunk Observability AWS External ID Integrations
 ---

 # Resource: signalfx_aws_external_integration

-SignalFx AWS CloudWatch integrations using Role ARNs.
+Splunk Observability AWS CloudWatch integrations using Role ARNs.
 For help with this integration see [Connect to AWS CloudWatch](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#connect-to-aws).

-~> **NOTE** When managing integrations, use a session token of an administrator to authenticate the SignalFx provider.
+~> **NOTE** When managing integrations, use a session token of an administrator to authenticate the Splunk Observability provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

 ~> **WARNING** This resource implements a part of a workflow.
 You must use it with `signalfx_aws_integration`.
-Check with SignalFx support for your realm's AWS account id.
+Check with Splunk Observability support for your realm's AWS account id.

 ## Example Usage